-1. Not knowing about ASO.
+1. Not knowing about ASO marketing.

 2. Not knowing the volume of search traffic in your industry.

-Before you start investing time into app store optimization it is important to set a transparent goal and manage your expectations about the result.
+Before you start investing time into app store optimization tools it is important to set a transparent goal and manage your expectations about the result.
 To do this, you should remember to invest time into analyzing the amount of search traffic that exists in your field.
 Yes, over 60% of all app downloads come from organic search, but do users actually search for applications similar to yours and if yes, then how many users are doing it?

-If your app is focused on a very specific problem or it is first of its kind, ASO will not be as effective or you will have to rely on more broader keywords which will make your potential audience too broad and have a negative impact on conversion.
+If your app is focused on a very specific problem or it is first of its kind, your ASO tools will not be as effective or you will have to rely on broader keywords which will make your potential audience too broad and have a negative impact on conversion.
 In a case like this, it is important to manage your expectations.

 3. Not paying attention to the search suggestions.

-A very powerful way to discover potential keywords is looking at store suggestions.
+A very powerful way to discover potential keywords is by looking at store suggestions.
 Once you start typing a phrase or a keyword in the search engine it will give you a set of suggestions.
-The sole fact that those exist indicates that there is traffic to be found for those keywords and you can use them in your ASO strategy.
+The sole fact that those exist indicates that there is traffic to be found for those keywords and you can use them in your ASO marketing strategy.

 4. Not paying attention to the ASO of competing apps.

 Looking at what your direct competitors are doing is one of the most effective ways to find out which keywords and strategies really work and which fail.
-Some of your competitors are probably engaged in app store optimization as well and using AppFollow you can receive updates on their ranking changes almost in real time keyword by keyword.
+Some of your competitors are probably engaged in app store search optimization as well and using AppFollow you can receive updates on their ranking changes almost in real-time keyword by keyword.
 This way you can find for yourself which actions led to the most results and which keywords are, perhaps, less promising than the others.